PROFFARO/WEB_SCRAPPING-TOOL/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT license
+This project is licensed under the GNU General Public Licensed

 <h2>💖Like my work?</h2>